zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 - name: allow-policy-one
 - name: allow-policy-two
 ```
-When you reference more than one access control policy, the Ingress Controller will merge the contents into a single allow list or a single deny list.
+When you reference more than one access control policy, NGINX Ingress Controller will merge the contents into a single allow list or a single deny list.

 Referencing both allow and deny policies, as shown in the example below, is not supported.
-If both allow and deny lists are referenced, the Ingress Controller uses just the allow list policies.
+If both allow and deny lists are referenced, NGINX Ingress Controller uses just the allow list policies.
 ```yaml
 policies:
 - name: deny-policy